hearbenchmark/hear2021-submitted-models/README.md

 Model checkpoints, where necessary, are available at [Zenodo](https://zenodo.org/record/6332525).
-Note that some models implicitly download their checkpoints from the internet, instead of explicitly loading from disk (as per the 2021 NeurIPS challenge rule), which reduces their replicability.
+Note that some models implicitly download their checkpoints from the internet, instead of explicitly loading from disk (as per the 2021 NeurIPS HEAR challenge rules), which reduces their replicability.

 Models are grouped into three "installation groups".
 We found that